-- (a) he or she must produce a valid South African bar coded identity document; - (b) where couples are married in community of property and the property is registered in both their names, the age of the eldest will be the qualifying factor; - (c) not be in receipt of an indigent assessment rate rebate; - (d) A rebate will only be granted in respect of a property on which only one dwelling is erected and such dwelling be occupied by the applicant and his/her dependants.
+- (a) he or she must produce a valid South African bar coded identity document; - (b) where couples are married in community of property and the property is registered in both their names, the age of the eldest will be the qualifying factor; - (c) not be in receipt of an indigent assessment rate rebate; - (d) A rebate will only be granted in respect of a property on which only one dwelling is erected and such dwelling be occupied by the applicant and his/her dependants. - (e) The total combined household income from all sources must not exceed the amount specified in the tariff structure.

-6.4 OWNERS OF BUSINESS OR INDUSTRIAL PROPERTY WITH HIGH MARKET VALUES
+7.4 OWNERS OF BUSINESS OR INDUSTRIAL PROPERTY WITH HIGH MARKET VALUES